dexiouz/100DaysOfCode/README.md

 })
 ```
 Okay what should we do at each loop iteration.
 Clearly, at each iteration we have to compare the title of the "li" tag with the value gotten from the search form.
 To this end we create a variable and extrct the "li" tag title and save it there.
 Lets grab the title of the "li" tag.
-The title is can be found as the firstElementChild of the "li" tag which is the span tag with the "class of name".
+The title is can be found as the **textContent of the firstElementChild of the "li" tag** which is the span tag with the "class of name".

 ```html
 <li>